 Workplace equality has been a hot button issue over the last several years.
 A recurring discussion revolves around how much women earn compared to men.
 It’s a shame that, even to this day, white women make 82 cents for each dollar a white man in the same position makes.
 And that’s just for white women.
 For women of color, the numbers are far worse.
 Latina women make just 58 cents for every dollar a white man earns.
 That’s outrageous.
 We’ve been saying it, and we’ll keep saying it until we see real change: Equal pay for equal work.

-Women should be supported – indeed, encouraged – to study whatever field inspires and motivates them.
+We must support – indeed, encourage – women to study whatever field inspires and motivates them.
 Women should not be confined to “feminine” pursuits.
 While it’s perfectly honorable for women to continue studying communications and nursing and literature – all important industries that are unfairly underpaid – we also want to see women accepted in STEM fields.
-In short, women should be allowed to study and work in whatever field they want, and those fields should pay women equally.
+In short, we should allow women to study and work in whatever field they want, and those fields should pay women equally.

 Salary is just one area that needs improving.
 Benefits are also sorely lacking, often surrounding family: a stereotypically feminine aspect of life.
-In the United States, women are not guaranteed paid maternity leave.
+The United States does not guarantee paid maternity leave.
 We need an overhaul in the paid parental and family leave afforded to our workers.
 Pregnancy, childcare, and family care is no small accomplishment.
 These things require a lot of time and energy, and our benefits need to support workers in their familial commitments.

 Finally, think about the top leaders across companies and industries.
 You’ll find that C-suite professionals are overwhelmingly male.
 Where are all of our female leaders?
 Women tend to perform better in school and university than men; where does all that overachievement go over the years?
 Why is it that, the higher you get in a company, the fewer women you see?
 We need more women in leadership positions.